jurgen-kluft/cs-sensor-server/README.md

 Move the sensor server from Golang to C#/.NET for the following reasons:

-- It can do UDP, TCP, and Unix Domain Sockets
+- It does UDP, TCP, and Unix Domain Sockets
-- It can do memory mapped file I/O
+- It does memory mapped file I/O
-- Easy debugging with Visual Studio or VS Code
+- Easy debugging with Visual Studio, VS Code or Rider
 - Cross platform (Windows, Linux, MacOS)

 # Sensor Server

-A udp/tcp server for receiving sensor data in real-time and flushing them to disk in a custom structured format.
+A udp/tcp server for receiving sensor data in real-time and backing them to disk in a custom structured format.

 Some notes:

-- Every sensor is a data stream
 - Data is very minimal and it should be quite easy to load/use it in a visualization tool
-- TODO: Snappy is used upon writing, and reading data to/from disk
 - One or more (local) clients can connect through unix domain sockets to receive real-time data.
   The data is a simple array of the following format:
   - `{uint16 Sensor Index, uint16 Sensor Value}`

 ## Status

-- Implemention is quite done
+- Implemention is WIP
   - ipc, udp and tcp server
   - updating sensor streams with incoming sensor data
   - flushing sensor streams to disk